Mastering your student life

 Counselling at NTNU

 The student adviser at your study programme is your primary contact for questions regarding your studies.
-There are also many other counselling services at NTNU.

 Meet Tyler Stewart, student at NTNU and former president of the International Student Festival in Trondheim, ISFiT.

 Student organizations like ISFIT give you the opportunity to grow beyond the confines of your degree and make friends outside of your discipline.
 Get involved and take every opportunity the town has to offer!